 Leaving the TV or radio on for your dog may actually make them more anxious.
 So leave these off whilst you're out.

 While obedience training is necessary, it is not the answer when it comes to treating your dog's separation anxiety.
-Separation anxiety isn't caused by disobedience or lack of training.
 It's best to consult a professional animal behaviourist for help.

 How long does separation anxiety last in dogs?